 * * *

 Our mission is to create sacred spaces for folks where they can share their experiences with food or having a plant-based lifestyle through an intersectional lens.
-Veggie Mijas has a national collective list where folks can share their information, know about events happening in their city, and meet other vegan folks of color in their community.
-Therefore, our main focus is sharing space, relearning ancestral practices through foods, share our plant-based recipes, and provide access to information our community needs.
-This is done through organizing events such as potlucks, vegan panels, farm sanctuary trips, yoga sessions, learning how to plant herbs, and much more.
+Our main focus is sharing space, relearning ancestral practices through foods, share our plant-based recipes, and provide access to information our community needs.
+This is done through organizing events such as potlucks, vegan panels, farm sanctuary trips, learning how to plant herbs, and much more.
 Lastly, our goal is to show folks that decolonizing your lifestyle is possible.
 Cocinando Pa ' La (R)evolución.

 Chapters Mission Statements